Singh400/AoC-Test-Harness/README.md

-# AoC Test Suite
+# AoC Test Harness

-This test suite was used to track a performance bug in NUnit.
+This test harness was used to track a performance bug in NUnit.
 See https://github.com/nunit/nunit/issues/2217

 The bug has since been identified: https://github.com/nunit/nunit/issues/2217#issuecomment-307207993